 • graduate courses

-• incoming exchange and non-graduating students
+• part-time, incoming exchange and non-graduating students

 *unless specified otherwise